Piero Contarini: Life

 Pietro Contarini was born in Venice on 12 November 1578 to the noble Contarini family.
 He made a rapid diplomatic career at the service of the Republic of Venice, been sent from 1606 to 1608 to represent the Republic in Turin at the court of Charles Emmanuel I, Duke of Savoy, and from 13 December 1613 to 11 September 1616 in Paris at the court of Louis XIII.

-Back to Venice, on 30 August 1617 he was sent to London for an extraordinary diplomatic mission, in order to obtain the support of England to Venice who considered itself threaten by the Habsburg Empire.
+Back to Venice, on 30 August 1617 he was sent to London for an extraordinary diplomatic mission, in order to obtain the support of England to Venice who considered itself threatened by the Habsburg Empire.
 After this mission, Contarini was sent as ambassador in Spain and on 24 January 1619 he entered in Madrid, where he remained for two years.
 Returned to Venice for some months he was incharged of the rule of Brescia.

 Contarini was consedered a conservative catholic near to the position of papacy, and on 9 June 1623 he was appointed Venetian ambassador in Rome.
 Returned to Venice, he married a distant relative on 23 September 1627.
 Partially paralyzed, he died in Venice on 19 October 1632.